maehrlich1/microhabSel_LC-WGS/markdowns/readAlignment.md

 * Memory Usage
 * Mapping quality

-Based on this, `bowtie2 --sensitive-local` was chosen as the best mapper for this data set.
-It showed the second highest percentage of reads mapped whilst being significantly faster than the setting with higher mapping percentage, `bowtie2 --very-sensitive-local`.
+Based on this, `bwa mem` was chosen as the best mapper for this data set.
+It showed the best response curve in a plot of read count as a function of mapping quality.
+Although it did not map the most reads, it mapped most reads with a mapping quality of 20 and above.[Rplot.pdf](https://github.com/maehrlich1/microhabSel_LC-WGS/files/9718908/Rplot.pdf)
-`BWA mem` showed fast performance but was only third-best in terms of mapping percentage.